-That’s why, I felt compelled to create a new system to help you automate your eating once and for all so that you can master your eating (heh, get it?).
+That’s why, I felt compelled to create a new nutrition model to help you automate your eating once and for all so that you can master your eating (heh, get it?).

 MASTER your Eating Model

-In the MASTER System, the goal is to get all of these six elements to a stable, comfortable level.
+In the MASTER Model, the goal is to get all of these six elements to a stable, comfortable level.